AMDESE/AMDSEV/README.md

 ## RHEL-8

-RedHat Enterprise Linux 8.0 GA includes the SEV support; we do not need to compile the sources.
+RedHat Enterprise Linux 8.0 GA includes SEV support; we do not need to compile the sources.

 <a name="rhel-8-host"></a>